sahil-shubham/sahil-shubham.in/content/posts/Day14/index.md

 5. Now it sends a request to the backend with the query and the selected tab and profile which lets it know what results it should filter or API should it use (in some cases we use a service specific API rather than filtering search results by domain, e.g. GitHub)
 6. The backend uses Google/Bing API and send back the results which are later rendered

-As you can see there is a lot happening, our searches were better but they would always be slower than other search engines because they start their process at step 5.
+As you can see, there is a lot happening.
+Our searches were better but they would always be slower than other search engines because they start their process at step 5.

 I wanted us to have a middle ground and hence tried to keep the profiles client side itself, because they would only change when an user modifies them at which point I would update them in both the backend and frontend.
 This would help in getting us directly at step 4.
 Decreasing 1-2 request calls.

 # The issue

+I implemented the above and tested cases where

+- someone could be opening the website for the first time,
+- or multiple times,
-I implemented the above and tested cases where someone could be opening the website for the first time,or multiple times, how it looks on network throttling or if the profiles were present in localStorage but empty.
+- or how it looks on network throttling
+- or if the profiles were present in localStorage but empty.

 Everything seemed fine.

-Pushed and deployed, really happy with the results we continued with other work for the next few weeks.
+Pushed and deployed, happy with the results we continued with other work for the next few weeks.
 Only to be contacted by one of the first users who had trouble opening the site which they hadn't since a few months.

 Fortunately for us, they attached the screenshot with their console open (We need more people like this).
 Somehow the profiles were undefined, but I had implemented a check for this.